Ollivanders/CompassClip/README.md

 The shell command here is abstracted into python to ensure no confusion about what dir you should be when the command.

+There are a few options in here:

+* download_from_s3 - uses boto3 to download each file (not parallelised yet)
+* sync_s3_to_local - requires the awscli to run.
+Pre-built aws tool for this process

 ## Running

 Start the flask server by running
 ```bash
 flask --app application run
 ```